Stalybridge: 21st century

 The Huddersfield Narrow Canal, which had been culverted in the early 1970s, was reinstated to the town centre between 1999 and May 2001 as part of a two-year multimillion-pound refurbishment.
 The canal now runs under the legs of an electricity pylon.
 The market hall closed on New Year's Eve 1999 and became the Civic Hall in 2001.
 Four years later, the area designated for retail space became exhibition space.
 There were plans to reopen the market and let the retail hall out to private contractors, though this came to naught.
 The town's cinema, the Palace, closed on 31 August 2003, with the last film being American Pie 3: The Wedding.
 The cinema has since been converted to become Rififi Nightclub and Amber Lounge Bar & Restaurant, which itself was closed down late in 2012 after two violent incidents on the same night.

 In 2004, the Metropolitan Borough Council announced that they had granted permission for a developer to build 16 homes next to Staley Hall.
 A condition of the planning consent was that the hall be restored.
 As of 2008, the hall is still deteriorating.
 It is now listed as being in "very bad" condition on the English Heritage buildings at risk register.
 As of 2015 Staley Hall has been renovated and redeveloped into apartments.

 Stalybridge suffered from Storm Angus on 21 November 2016 when 3 in of rain fell on Tameside in five hours.
 Mottram Road and Huddersfield Road, Millbrook were flooded by water from a stream leading from the Walkerwood Reservoir.

 In late June 2018, many properties in Stalybridge were threatened by a large wildfire advancing from Saddleworth Moor.
 50 properties in the Carrbrook area of Stalybridge were evacuated on 26 June as the wildfire advanced towards them.

+In December 2023, during Storm Gerrit, a tornado caused damage in the Millbrook and Carrbrook areas of Stalybridge.

 Governance

+There is one main tier of local government covering Stalybridge, at metropolitan borough level: Tameside Metropolitan Borough Council.
+The council is a member of the Greater Manchester Combined Authority, which is led by the directly elected mayor of Greater Manchester.